sdesalas/melbourne-hackathons/README.md

 | October  | [Unearthed Melbourne](http://unearthed.solutions/events/unearthed-melbourne-2016/)   |  Mining and Resources.
 Date not announced. |
 | November  | [Melb Intern Games Week](http://gamesweek.melbourne/)   |  Game design event.
 Hackathon very likely. |

+### What is a hackathon?

+Events on this list:

+- Are based in Melbourne.
+- Require participants to code or design solutions to problems.

 ### Check Also

 The following resources provide reasonably up-to-date information on hackathons and developer-oriented events in Melbourne: